Challenges in the Life of Arnold Schwarzenegger in a Detailed Timeline

 May 18, 2019: Attacked in South Africa

-On May 18, 2019, while visiting South Africa, Arnold Schwarzenegger was attacked and dropkicked from behind while giving autographs at a local school.
-He suffered no injuries and declined to press charges against the attacker.
+On May 18, 2019, while visiting South Africa, Arnold Schwarzenegger was attacked and dropkicked from behind while signing autographs; he was unharmed and declined to press charges against the attacker.

-On January 21, 2022, Arnold Schwarzenegger was involved in a multi-vehicle collision in Los Angeles while driving a black GMC Yukon SUV.
-The driver of the other vehicle, a red Toyota Prius, was transported to the hospital with head injuries.
-Schwarzenegger was uninjured.
+On January 21, 2022, Arnold Schwarzenegger was involved in a multi-vehicle collision in Los Angeles while driving a black GMC Yukon SUV; the driver of the other vehicle, a red Toyota Prius, was hospitalized with head injuries, while Schwarzenegger was uninjured.